-Overall, monitors appear to have the greatest effect on test performance, but evidence also suggests that this performance may fade over longer periods of time so that the school returns to its original state of underperformance.
-Is this short-term performance increase sustainable in the long run or can monitors improve performance only temporarily?
-Table 3 presents an analysis of long term performance in underperforming schools that received a monitor prior to the start of the 2005 school year.
-Charter schools again appear to face larger performance problems as compared to public schools.
+Is the short-term performance seen in Table 2 sustainable in the long run or can monitors improve performance only temporarily?Table 3 presents an analysis of long term performance in underperforming schools that received a monitor prior to the start of the 2005 school year.
+Controls perform as expected, and charter schools again appear to face larger performance problems as compared to public schools.
 Charter schools have significantly higher dropout rates, lower attendance rates, and lower rates of college-ready students.
 With the exception of dropout rates, monitor interventions are not related to improvements for any of the five performance indicators.
 Similar to short-term performance, monitors appear to increase dropout rates across a larger number of time intervals.
 Even though the accuracy of this performance indicator is questionable, evidence here suggests at worse a decrease in performance for one measure and at best no change in performance for failing schools.